ronancpl/HeavenMS/README.md

 Status: <span style="color:green">__Released__</span>.

-HeavenMS development achieved an acceptable state-of-art and will get into a halt.
+HeavenMS development achieved an acceptable state-of-the-art and will get into a halt.
 A heartfelt thanks for everyone that contributed in some way for the progress of this server!

 Although development is halted, support for fixing features that were implemented here is still up.
 You can still actively help us improve the server by issuing pull requests with informative details about what's changing.